 Conclusion?
-Prone position and non-prone positions create a different blood flow.
+Prone positions and non-prone positions create a different blood flow.

 Whether it is flexion/extension cervical x-rays, open mouth lateral flexion x-rays, flexion/extension MRI’s, MRI’s with thin slices to examine the ligaments of the craniocervical junction or doppler ultrasound of the head and neck it is best to have the tests in house, that is the only way to guarantee that the exam was done exactly what the patient needs and interpreted correctly.

-This is why our offices are equipped with x-ray diagnostics with digital motion x-ray because the traditional scans missed so many instabilities.
+This is why our testing and treatment center is equipped with x-ray diagnostics with digital motion x-ray because the traditional scans missed so many instabilities.

 The digital motion x-ray is explained and demonstrated below

-You can also visit this page on our site for more information Digital Motion X-ray (DMX)
+You can also visit this page on our site for more information on Digital Motion X-ray (DMX)